cbuelvasc/actions/spring-boot-test-suite/README.md

 A comprehensive GitHub Action for running tests in Spring Boot applications with support for code coverage, dependency caching, and detailed reporting.

+**🔄 This action now integrates with both `setup-java-gradle-env` and `setup-java-maven-env` to provide optimized build environments for both build tools.**

 ## Features

 - ✅ Support for Maven and Gradle
+- ✅ **Integrated with `setup-java-gradle-env` for optimized Gradle builds**
+- ✅ **Integrated with `setup-java-maven-env` for optimized Maven builds**
 - ✅ Automatic Java setup (Java 8-21)
-- ✅ Intelligent dependency caching
+- ✅ Intelligent dependency caching with enhanced strategies
 - ✅ Code coverage reports (JaCoCo)
 - ✅ Parallel test execution
 - ✅ Integration tests